 After you have registered with the DOH and submitted your form, you have to wait.
 It will send a confirmation of receipt email if you apply online.
 When your documents are reviewed, the DOH will send a second email outlining payment options within three business days.
 Finally, you’ll receive two further emails once the application is fully processed.

 After you receive your MMJ card in the mail, you can legally purchase cannabis from any licensed dispensary in D.C.
 Applications are reviewed in order of receipt on a ‘first come, first served’ basis.

 What Are the Washington, D.C.
 Medical Marijuana Costs?

 It costs $100 to apply for the MMJ card in Washington, D.C.
 However, you could benefit from a reduced fee of $25 if you can supply proof of the following:

 - That you are a current Medicaid or DC Alliance recipient.

 - That your gross income, including rent payments, alimony, child support payments, and any other income received regularly, is at or below 200% of the federal poverty level.

 You will also pay approximately $100 for the physician’s consultation.
 The card is valid for a year.
 Once it is time to renew, you must go through the entire process once again.
 This includes the $100 application fee and the cost of the recommendation.
-You should start the renewal process at least 60 days before your card expires.
+For the record, it costs $90 to replace your card if you lose it.